Frequently Asked Questions

 What are the workshops for this year’s StoryCon?

-Workshops and workshop leaders will be confirmed as we get closer to StoryCon, but we can confirm they will include Slam Poetry, Writing for TV, Zine-Making, Illustration, Plotting Your Novel, Editing, and Rewriting fairy tales.
-You can see a full schedule for the day here.
+Workshops this year range from Slam Poetry, Writing for TV, Zine-Making, Illustration, Plotting Your Novel, Editing, and Rewriting fairy tales.
+You can see a full workshop programme for the day here.

 When do I get to choose my workshops for StoryCon?